Learn about some of the key differences between Structured Query Language (SQL) and TrackTik Query Language (TQL).

 Overview

 TQL is used to write queries in Data Lab.
-If you used SQL in the past, you might notice it’s quite similar to TQL.
+If you used SQL in the past, you might notice it's pretty similar to TQL.
 This article compares some of the notable differences between the two languages.
 When you understand TQL better and build on the information you know, you can create insightful reports to show your most important key performance indicators in Data Lab.

 Comparing SQL to TQL